 relates the purification festival to the Feast of First Fruits

 starting and Shav'ot.
-The original Julian Calendar assigned
+Under the original Julian Calendar,

-February 29-days with leap day adding the 30th day.
-Augustus
+February had 29 days assigned with leap day adding the 30th day.

-Caesar later shortened February to 28-days, or 29-days in leap
+Augustus Caesar shortened February to 28 days, or 29 days in

 - March is the third